Zelenskyy pleads to US Congress: ''We need you right now'' | Politics

 “I see no sense in life if it cannot stop the deaths,” he said.

 Nearing the three-week mark in an ever-escalating war, Zelenskyy has used the global stage to implore allied leaders to help stop the Russian invasion of his country.
-The actor-turned-president often draws from history, giving weight to his appearances.
+The young actor-turned-president often draws from history, giving weight to what have become powerful appearances.

-President Joe Biden's administration has stopped short of providing a no-fly zone or the transfer of military jets from neighboring Poland as the US seeks to avoid a direct confrontation with Russia.
-Biden was to deliver his own address following Zelenskyy's speech, and was expected to announce an additional USD 800 million in security assistance to Ukraine, according to a White House official.
-That would bring the total announced in the past week alone to USD 1 billion.
-It includes money for anti-armour and air defense weapons, according to the official, who was not authorised to comment publicly and spoke on the condition of anonymity.
+President Joe Biden's administration has stopped short of providing a no-fly zone or the transfer of military jets from neighbouring Poland as the U.S. seeks to avoid a direct confrontation with nuclear-armed Russia.
+Biden was to deliver his own address following Zelenskyy's speech, and was expected to announce an additional $800 million in security assistance to Ukraine, according to a White House official.
+That would bring the total announced in the past week alone to $1 billion.
+It includes money for anti-armour and air defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.

+The White House is considering giving Ukraine access to U.S.-made Switchblade drones that can fly and strike Russian targets, according to a separate person familiar with the matter who was not authorized to speak publicly.

-"Remember Pearl Harbour? ...
-Remember September 11?"
+“Remember Pearl Harbor? ...
+Remember September 11?”
 Zelenzkyy asked.
-"Our countries experience the same every day right now."
-The US Congress has remain remarkably unified in its support of Ukraine and lawmakers emerged steadfast in their resolve.
-Sen. Angus King, the Maine independent. said there was a "collective holding of the breath" in the room during Zelenskyy's address.
-Republican Sen. Lisa Murkowski of Alaska said, ''If you did not look at that video and feel there is an obligation for not only the United States but but the free countries of the world to come together in support of Ukraine, you had your eyes closed."
-Majority Whip Dick Durbin called the address heartbreaking and said, "I'm on board with a blank check on sanctions, just whatever we can do to stop this Russian advance."
+“Our countries experience the same every day right now.”
+Sen. Angus King, the Maine independent. said there was a “collective holding of the breath” in the room during Zelenskyy's address.
+Republican Sen. Lisa Murkowski of Alaska said, ''If you did not look at that video and feel there is an obligation for not only the United States but but the free countries of the world to come together in support of Ukraine, you had your eyes closed.”
+Majority Whip Dick Durbin called the address heartbreaking and said, “I'm on board with a blank check on sanctions, just whatever we can do to stop this Russian advance.”
 Outside the Capitol demonstrators held a large sign lawmakers saw as they walked back to their offices.
-"No Fly Zone=World War 3."
+“No Fly Zone=World War 3.”
 The Ukrainian president is no stranger to Congress, having played a central role in Donald Trump's first impeachment.
 As president, Trump was accused of withholding security aid to Ukraine as he pressured Zelenskyy to dig up dirt on political rival Biden.
-Zelenskyy spoke on Wednesday from a giant screen to many of the same Republican lawmakers who declined to impeach or convict Trump, but are among the bipartisan groundswell in Congress now clamouring for military aid to Ukraine.
+Zelenskyy spoke Wednesday from a giant screen to many of the same Republican lawmakers who declined to impeach or convict Trump, but are among the bipartisan groundswell in Congress now clamouring for military aid to Ukraine.
 He thanked the American people, saying Ukraine is grateful for the outpouring of support, even as he urged Biden to do more.

 ''You are the leader of the nation.
-I wish you be the leader of the world,'' he said "Being the leader of the world means being the leader of peace."
-It was the latest visit as Zelenskky uses the West's great legislative bodies in his appeals for help.
-Invoking Shakespeare's Hamlet last week, Zelenskyy asked the British House of Commons whether Ukraine is "to be or not to be."
-On Tuesday, he appealed to "Dear Justin" as he addressed the Canadian Parliament and Prime Minister Justin Trudeau.
-Zelenskyy called on European Union leaders at the start of the war to do the politically unthinkable and fast-track Ukraine's membership — and he has continued to push for more help to save his young democracy than world leaders have so far pledged to do.
+I wish you be the leader of the world,'' he said “Being the leader of the world means being the leader of peace.”
+It was the latest visit as Zelenskky uses the West's great legislative bodies in his appeals for help, invoking Shakespeare's Hamlet last week at the British House of Commons asking whether Ukraine is “to be or not to be” and appealing Tuesday to “Dear Justin” as he addressed the Canadian Parliament and Prime Minister Justin Trudeau.
+He often pushes for more help to save his young democracy than world leaders have so far pledged to provide.

+To Congress, he drew on the image of Mount Rushmore and told the lawmakers that people in his country want to live their national dreams just as they do.

 “Direct conflict between NATO and Russia is World War III,” Biden has said.
 Zelenskyy appeared to acknowledge the political reality.